 Search Encrypt Features

 - Expiring Browsing History: After you’re done searching, the encryption key for your searches expires, so that even if you try to return to the search in your browsing history you cannot access it.
-This features keeps your search terms confidential even if someone checks your browser history.
+This feature keeps your search terms confidential even if someone checks your browser history.
+You won’t have to clear your browsing history to keep your searches private.

 - End-To-End Encryption: Search Encrypt begins encrypting your searches as soon as you press enter.
 Your search terms are encrypted locally on your machine to prevent anyone else who could access your computer or network from snooping or spying on your search history.
 We then send your search terms to our servers in encrypted form.
 This prevents any man-in-the-middle attacks.
 Your search terms remain encrypted after you’re done searching so that your search history can’t be viewed.